Francis Marion University: Academics

 Francis Marion University offers five undergraduate degrees: Bachelor of Arts, Bachelor of Business Administration, Bachelor of General Studies, Bachelor of Science, and Bachelor of Science in Nursing.
 Graduate degrees include the Master of Arts in Teaching, Master of Business Administration, Master of Education, Master of Science in Applied Psychology (clinical and school psychology tracks), and Specialist in School Psychology.
 All master's degree programs are accredited by their respective professional organizations.
 In 2017, FMU gained approval for its first doctoral program, a Doctor of Nursing Practice (DNP).
 The first class of DNP students enrolled in January 2018.

-Francis Marion is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award bachelor's and master's degrees.
-The business programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-The teacher education programs of the university are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the South Carolina State Board of Education under standards developed by the National Association of State Directors of Teacher Education and Certification (NASDTEC).
-The baccalaureate degree nursing program is accredited by the National League for Nursing.
-The chemistry program is approved by the Committee on Professional Training of the American Chemical Society.
-The graduate psychology program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) and meets the standards of training approved by the Council of Applied Master's Programs in Psychology (CAMPP).
-The Master of Science in Applied Psychology Program is accredited by the Interorganizational Board for Accreditation of Master's in Psychology Programs (IBAMPP).
-The theater arts program is accredited by the National Association of Schools of Theatre (NAST), and the visual arts and art education programs are accredited by the National Association of Schools of Art and Design (NASAD).
-The university is approved by the South Carolina State Board of Education and is a member of the American Council on Education and the American Association of State Colleges and Universities.

 Campus

 Located on a 400 acre tract of land originally included in a grant by the King of England and later made a cotton plantation by the Wallace Family, Francis Marion University is situated 6 mi east of Florence.
-The campus includes 100 acre of mixed pine-hardwood and bottomland forests accessed by a series of trails.
-The university is located on U.S. Highways 76 and 301 and is just an hour's drive from Myrtle Beach and the Grand Strand and four hours from the Blue Ridge Mountains.
-With a metropolitan-area population of 200,000, the city of Florence is nestled alongside Interstate 95, the main north–south corridor from the New England area to Miami, and at the eastern end of Interstate 20.
-The city is served by Amtrak, bus service, and a regional airport.
+The campus includes 100 acre of mixed pine-hardwood and bottomland forests.
+The city of Florence has a metropolitan-area population of 200,000.